udono/account/doc/setup.rst

 from a template.
 It is normally a good idea to do this at this point, if you can.

-This will use the `Templates <concept-account.template>` from your selected :guilabel:`Account Template` and create things like a Chart of `Accounts <model-account.account>`, the `Account Types <model-account.account.type>` used to generate the balance sheet and income statements, and appropriate `Taxes <model-account.tax>`, `Tax Codes <model-account.tax.code>`, and
+This will use the root `Template <concept-account.template>` from your selected :guilabel:`Account Templates` and populates things like a `Chart of Accounts <model-account.account>`, the `Account Types <model-account.account.type>` used to generate the balance sheet and income statements, and appropriate `Taxes <model-account.tax>`, `Tax Codes <model-account.tax.code>`, and